 Lifestyle factors: Lifestyle factors—such as smoking, excessive alcohol consumption, drug abuse, and lack of exercise—can contribute to ED.

 Medications: Certain medications, such as antidepressants, blood pressure medications, and antihistamines, can cause ED.

 Psychological factors: Psychological factors, such as stress, anxiety, depression, and relationship problems can contribute to ED.

 Hormonal imbalances: Low levels of testosterone or high levels of prolactin can contribute to ED.

 Neurological disorders: Neurological disorders, such as multiple sclerosis, Parkinson’s disease, and spinal cord injuries, can increase the risk of ED.

 Of course, not all men who have these risk factors will develop ED.
 And that ED can also occur in men without any known risk factors.
 However, by identifying and addressing these risk factors, men may be able to reduce their risk of developing ED.

-We look at every aspect of your situation to build your treatment plan.
+We look at every aspect of your situation to build your erectile dysfunction treatment plan.
 Our experienced experts have helped countless men overcome ED already, and they look forward to helping you too.
 At every step, we carefully consider every unique factor that causes your ED.

 What works for one patient might not help another patient with ED.
 So we take everything into account when finding the right option for you.

 You can start to take control back today when you schedule your appointment.
 During your initial consultation, we will begin working on a plan for diagnosis and treatment.
 Every step of the way, we provide you with complete information.
-Call us today to learn more about erectile dysfunction treatment.